-Stock futures weak ahead of earnings reports
+Stock futures weak on coronavirus worries

 CLICK HERE TO READ MORE ON FOX BUSINESS

-U.S. benchmark crude rose 12 cents to $16.62 a barrel.
+U.S. benchmark crude is down 56 cents to $15.95 a barrel.
 It rose 19.7 percent to settle at $16.50 a barrel.
 It has recovered after falling below $12 Monday, though it remains well below the roughly $60 level it started the year at.
-Brent crude, the international standard, rose 19 cents to $21.48 a barrel.
+Brent crude, the international standard, slipped 36 cents to $20.95 a barrel.

 The Associated Press contributed to this article.